top of page

 Day 6: First recovery day…

-They call Hwy 50 — our pavement for the next week or so, “The Loneliest Highway in America” because there are few towns or people.
+They call Hwy 50 — our pavement for the next week or so, “The Loneliest Highway in America” because there are few towns or people along this stretch of road.
 The moniker was apparently placed on it by Life magazine in 1986.
 They play it up here.
 Towns are close enough for us to find hotels and water, but cars and trucks are relatively infrequent.

 There was this stretch of road where we saw hundreds of messages written with stones by the side of the road.
 Everything from “J+C forever” to political statements, to nonsense.
 I saw “Goodnight mom” and thought about my mother looking down on me.
 It made me smile.